Weava/Hara/README.md

 #### Visual Studio

 Visual Studio does support CMake projects like this one.
-[Relevant docs here](https://learn.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio?view=msvc-170)
+It doesn't work as well as just using the CMake generated project files [Relevant docs here](https://learn.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio?view=msvc-170)

+I use the above batch script to generate the project files, then open the `Hara.sln` in VS. All you have to do then is right click on the `Stage` project and `Set as Startup Project` and you should be able to run from Visual Studio.

 **NOTE**: Visual Studio project files are GITIGNORED, so new CMake runs may destroy any project configurations you make within Visual Studio.
 If you do wish to edit project configurations it is preferable to do so in the appropriate `CMakeLists.txt` file